Eric Muñoz: Political career

 A longtime resident of Summit, New Jersey, Muñoz served on the Summit Common Council from 1996 until 2001.
 He was a former Republican Municipal Chairman in Summit.
 He was elected to an unexpired term as Assemblyman in the old 21st Legislative District in 2001 to succeed Kevin J. O'Toole who became a State Senator.

 He was elected in 2001, and reelected in 2003, 2005 and 2007, to represent the new 21st District consisting of municipalities in Union, Morris, Essex and Somerset counties.
 He served as Deputy Leader of the Republican Conference for the 2006–2008 term.

 Muñoz was the second legislator in the country to introduce the "Jessica Lunsford Act" - this bill requires a mandatory minimum sentence of 25 Years to life for "Aggravated Sexual Assault Against Children Under 13 Years of Age".
 The bill was signed into law in New Jersey, on May 15, 2014, with Assemblywoman Nancy Muñoz as the sponsor.

 Muñoz served in the Assembly on the Health and Senior Services Committee and the Human Services Committee.

 Personal life

 In 1984, he married Nancy Ann Foster at his parents' house in Freehold.
 Together, they had five children.

 Muñoz died from complications from a ruptured aortic aneurysm following heart surgery on March 30, 2009, at the age of 61.

 On April 27, 2009, a special convention was held by Republican county committee members to fill the vacancy caused by Muñoz's death.
 His widow defeated two opponents, Long Hill Mayor George Vitureira and Long Hill School Board member Bruce Meringolo.
 The final tally was Muñoz 174, Meringolo 34, Vitureira 16.
 Both Meringolo and Vitureira filed petitions to appear on the June 2009 Republican primary ballot.
-Nancy Munoz filled the seat for the remainder of the term in January 2010 and has been elected in her own right since then.
+Nancy Muñoz filled the seat for the remainder of the term in January 2010 and was elected in her own right from then until 2025 when she lost re-election to Democrats Vincent Kearney and Andrew Macurdy.